The transcendence of $\mathrm{e}$ via formal power series: Specializing the proof of Beukers, B ezivin and Robba in

-We repeat that the proof in \cite{beuk_al} is more general as it establishes the full LW theorem.
-In that proof, one can only achieve that $u_n,v_n\in\Q$, and denominators have to be taken care of.
-The previous proof works with formal power series, but it is semiformal and not formal because the key player is the infinite sum
+It is clear that the previous proof does not substantially use uncountable sets.
+In the original proof of the LW theorem in \cite{beuk_al}, one can only achieve that $u_n,v_n\in\Q$, and denominators have to be taken care of.